wso2/docs-open-banking/en/docs/learn/ciba-set-up-flow.md

 application in the Identity Server.

 !!! tip
-    Refer to the Postman collection [here](https://www.getpostman.com/collections/34a4fa4b9184ae3b4821), for a sample request.
+    Refer to the Postman collection [here](https://www.getpostman.com/collections/34a4fa4b9184ae3b4821), for sample requests.

 ## Configuring Authenticator